-12Additional requirements above the 24 Carnegie units and the assessment requirements include:
+Additional requirements above the 24 Carnegie units and the assessment requirements include:

 - Students must identify an endorsement area prior to entering 9th grade.
 Endorsement requirements can only be changed with parental permission this includes dropping the endorsement to earn only the Traditional diploma. - For early release, students must meet College- and Career-Readiness benchmarks of 17 in English and 19in Math on the ACT sub-score OR earn a Silver level on the ACT WorkKeys suite of assessments.
-For seniorsthat have not meet the benchmarks, to qualify for early release (work release) students must meet the following requirements: - Have a GPA of 2.5 and have passed or meet the assessment option requirements for all four end-ofcourse assessments
+For seniors that have not meet the benchmarks, to qualify for early release (work release) students must meet the following requirements: - o Have a GPA of 2.5 and have passed or meet the assessment option requirements for all four end-ofo Are on track to meet the diploma requirements

-Are concurrently enrolled in the appropriate SREB Math Ready or Essentials for College Math and/or SREB Literacy Ready or Essentials for College Literacy OR
+Are concurrently enrolled in the appropriate SREB Essentials for College Math or another mathematics course above their Junior year mathematics course and/or Essentials for College Literacy or another English Language Arts course above their Junior level English Language Arts course.

+OR

-Have a GPA of 2.5 and have passed or meet the assessment option requirements for all four end-ofcourse assessments
+Have a GPA of 2.5 and have passed or meet the assessment option requirements for all four end-ofcourse assessments o Are on track to meet the diploma requirements